Mari took a long sip of lemonade from the straw and blindly reached out to set it on the end table next to the hammock.

 He just smiled as he continued eating.

 Mari refilled Allison’s glass as she reached for another rib after clearing her plate.
 Gage shook his head.
-He pushed back until his chair balanced on two legs and cocked a brow at her.
+He leaned back in his seat and rested his hands on his stomach.
 “So what’s this I hear about a man sniffing around my girl?”

 There was no confusion about his source.
 She shot a look at Raoul.
 “Yes, I’m dating.”